SinghJagpreet096/gpt2/README.md

 $ streamlit run src-llm/app.py
 ```

+## Important Note

-Please note, it is only for learning purpose as training an actual LLM requires alot of compute and data.
-So, do your own research if planning to implement this in any production environment.
+This project is intended for learning purposes.
+Training a production-level LLM requires extensive computational power and data.
+Please conduct thorough research before implementing this in any production environment.

+## Contributions

-Please reach out if encounter any issues or want to contribute.
-I'd be happy to chat.
+If you encounter any issues or wish to contribute, please reach out.
+I'd be happy to collaborate.

 ## References